MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Enter-PSSession.md

 Enter-PSSession requires the Get-Command, Out-Default, and Exit-PSSession cmdlets.
 If these cmdlets are not included in the session configuration on the remote computer, the Enter-PSSession commands fails.

-Unlike Invoke-Command, which parses and interprets the commands before sending them to the remote computer, Enter-PSSession sends the commands directly to the remote computer without interpretation.
+Unlike Invoke-Command, which parses and interprets the commands before it sends them to the remote computer, Enter-PSSession sends the commands directly to the remote computer without interpretation.

 If the session that you want to enter is busy processing a command, there might be a delay before Windows PowerShell responds to the Enter-PSSession command.
 You will be connected as soon as the session is available.